 Perth boasts incredible places to watch the sunset as the day-star spoils us with incredible skyworks of yellows, oranges, reds, pinks and purples.
 But where to watch these beautiful displays?
 Let’s take a look at some of the top places to watch the sunsets in Perth.

 1. Zig Zag Scenic Drive

-Located on Gooseberry Hill, Zig Zag Scenic Drive has arguably one of the best panoramic views overlooking the Swan Coastal Plain and Perth’s city below.
+Located on Gooseberry Hill, Zig Zag Scenic Drive has arguably one of the best sunset spots Perth has on offer with its panoramic views overlooking the Swan Coastal Plain and Perth’s city below.
 As you drive down the one-way street, you’ll have the option to stop at the car park at the very top.

 However, if you’re looking for a little more privacy, there are plenty of places to stop on the way down the scenic route.